ifilot/pytessel/docs/index.rst

 :program:`PyTessel` is a Python package for building isosurfaces from 3D scalar fields.
 It is originally designed to create isosurfaces of (molecular) orbitals and electron densities, but is agnotistic with respect to data input.
+The majority of the instructions of :program:`PyTessel` are coded in C++ and are coupled to a number of Python routines using the `Cython <https://cython.org/>`_ extension. :program:`PyTessel` makes use of shared-memory parallelization via `OpenMP <https://www.openmp.org/>`_ ensuring efficient use is made of trivial parallelization strategies.
+For more information about the algorithm, please consult the :ref:`background` section.

 To construct an isosurface, :program:`PyTessel` requires a scalar field and a description of the unit cell wherein the scalar field resides.
 A very succinct